It’s no secret that communication is key to good management. But good communication isn’t always easy.

 In fact, 86% of highly engaged organizations conduct one-on-one meetings between managers and employees.

 However, just holding a one-on-one meeting isn’t enough.
 In order to be effective, your meetings must add value and build the manager-employee relationship.
 Otherwise, they’re just another meeting.

-In this article, we will cover how effective one on one meetings can help your employees, teams, and business succeed by understanding:
+In this article, we will cover how effective one on one conversations can help your employees, teams, and business succeed by understanding:

 Meeting with your employees regularly helps you understand how each person is motivated, what their strengths and weaknesses are, and their potential within your team and the overall organization.
 This allows you to lead your team more effectively as you personalize and customize your management style and decisions based on your unique team dynamics.

 Managers that listen to, understand, and respect each team member can successfully empower their employees and leverage each individual’s strengths to lift the entire team.

 While holding one-on-one conversations is a good start, you also need to ensure they are actually effective.
 No one needs another meeting clogging up their schedule if it isn’t adding value.

 Follow these one-on-one conversation tips to stay on track and make the most of you and your employees’ time.

 How often you hold one-on-one conversations will depend on the needs and workflow of your team.
 However, we found that 55% of highly engaged organizations hold 1:1s at least once per quarter.